josephluck/next-plugin-custom-babel-config/README.md

+# ⚠️ I am no longer maintaining this plugin, but PRs for fixes are most welcome!

 # Next.js + Custom babel config file

 Adds the ability to supply a custom `babel.config.js` to next.js projects.
 Useful if you wish to use a monorepo / yarn workspaces project setup in combination with next.js where a shared `babel.config.js` is used.
 [More reading](https://babeljs.io/docs/en/config-files#project-wide-configuration)